zero9178/Micro16C/README.md

 Due to the common need to accept input in specific registers and outputting them to others, the Keywords R0 to R10, AC and PC exist which can be used to read and write to these registers.
-One thing to keep in mind however that this usage is **NOT** visiblie to the Register Allocator, besides attempting to optimize redundant moves.
+One thing to keep in mind however that this usage is currently **NOT** visible to the Register Allocator, besides attempting to optimize redundant moves.
 Therefore they shall only occur at start or end of the C program if possible.

 The above currently compiles to following Assembly: